Precision Cancer Medicine

 - Is this testing covered by my insurance plan?
 (This type of testing can run in the thousands of dollars, though many plans cover the tests without an out-of-pocket expense.)

-Q: Are there specific cancer types for which the role of genomic testing is especially significant?
+Q: For which specific cancer types is the role of genomic testing especially significant?

 Undergoing genomic testing that looks at expression across a wide variety of genes may identify certain genes that could potentially be a target for therapy that is otherwise not considered.
 A change to a precision cancer medicine would have the potential to markedly improve survival.

-Impact of Precision Medicine on Clinical Trial Design
+Q: What is the Impact of Precision Medicine on Clinical Trial Design?

 Historically, clinical trials enrolled patients with a single type of cancer, such as lung cancer.
 The treatment was administered to that group of patients, and the response to therapy was measured without assessing the genomic makeup of the cancer.
 Now, to evaluate precision medicine, clinical trial models are being revised because evaluating precision medicine requires measuring the genetic makeup of the cancer before beginning treatment.
 The new model, a so-called “basket” trial, enrolls patients with similar mutations, rather than simply the same type of cancer.
 Patients must be evaluated and enrolled early so that genotyping studies can be performed.